Plot: Jane tries to plan something for her and Tarzan’s first wedding anniversary. A full-episode clip show ensues.

 I’d almost say that The Legend of Tarzan was just not a profitable series at all, so they decided to release this ‘movie’ to milk a little more cash out of it.
 They already have 95% of the animation in their archive, just make the framing device and cash in.

 The movie starts off with Jane and Tarzan playing around in the trees when she suddenly decides to leave.
-She tells Terk, who has a really terrible voice actor here, by the way, and Tantor that she plans to make a nice party for their first anniversary.
-Terk and Tantor say that might not be a good idea and use a previous run in with British customs as an example.
+She tells Terk, who sounds pretty bad, by the way, and Tantor that she plans to make a nice party for their first anniversary.
+Terk and Tantor say that might not be a good idea and use a previous run-in with British customs to assert their claim.
 Thus they relay the entire story to Jane; a story she was entirely present for while Terk and Tantor were barely in it.

 Then our first segment begins.
 Our first segment or episode is one titled in the series as Tarzan and the British Invasion.
 Jane’s three prim and proper friends from finishing school come to the island to ‘save’ Jane from the ‘wild man’ they had somewhat misheard about.
 They’re weirded out yet understanding about Jane’s decision to live in the jungle with her new husband the ‘wild man’.